-Custom Trainings for Your Team
+Custom Trainings for Teams & Communities

 I lead trainings to help people strengthen storytelling practices, deepen their sense of community, and effectively message their work.
 Every training and training series is customized to meet the type of work an organization does, the organization’s goals and where they are starting from, and the people who will be participating.
 Below are answers to some FAQs as well as some examples of trainings I’ve conducted in the past.
 Want to talk more?
 New clients can book a free 30-minute consultation (phone or Zoom).